Office of Field Experiences

 Access to PDF versions of either the guidebook or handbook may be found at the links above, or if you prefer to have a hard copy, one can be purchased at a nominal cost through U of A Fast Copy in August 2017.
 Here's the link to order one:

-The University of Arizona School District Partnership Recruitment Event for Teacher Candidates Graduating in December 2017 AND for those graduating in May 2018 is the first event!
+The University of Arizona School District Partnership Recruitment Event is for Teacher Candidates Graduating in December 2017 AND for those graduating in May 2018

 Where: Tucson & Catalina Rooms in the Student Union